SEND Information Report: Your child has Special Education Needs and/or Disability. What can we at Hallfield Primary School offer you?

-It may be appropriate to consider making additional short-term special educational provision to remove or reduce any obstacles to your child’s learning.
+It may be appropriate to consider making additional short-term special educational provision to remove or reduce barriers to your child’s learning.
 Specific targeted one to one or small group interventions may be run outside the classroom.
-You will be kept informed of your child’s progress towards learning outcomes.
+You will be kept informed of your child’s progress towards learning outcomes via termly reviews.

-Our targeted support includes Fischer Family Trust, Phonics Intervention, Parent Phonics, Maths Boosters, Year 2 and Year 6 Booster classes, Reading Recovery, Catch up reading , LEGO Club, Attention Autism, Zones of Regulation, 1:1 or small group support from Learning Support Assistants, Breakfast Club, Lunchtime targeted play groups, Curriculum Enrichment Clubs, Teaching Assistant led speech and language interventions.
-Place 2 Be, Drama therapy, Play therapy and Yoga.
+Our targeted support includes Fischer Family Trust, Phonics Intervention, Maths Boosters, Year 2 and Year 6 Booster classes, Catch up reading , LEGO Club, Attention Autism, Zones of Regulation, 1:1 or small group support from Learning Support Assistants, Breakfast Club, Lunchtime targeted play groups, Curriculum Enrichment Clubs, Teaching Assistant led speech and language interventions.
+Additionally, where appropriate we will implement the Engagement Model using the SCERTS approach.

-It may be necessary to seek specialist advice and regular long-term support from a specialist professional outside the school in order to plan for the best possible learning outcomes for your child.
-This could include the Educational Psychologist, Speech and Language Therapist, Occupational Therapist, Sensory Advisory Teachers and the Child Development Service.
+It may be necessary to seek specialist advice and regular long-term support from an external agency in order to plan for the best possible learning outcomes for your child.
+This could include the Educational Psychologist, Music Therapy, CAMHs, Speech and Language Therapist, Occupational Therapist, Advisory Teachers and the Child Development Service.
 The school will prioritise referrals to these services.
-However, for a very small number of pupils access to these specialists may be through a Statement of SEND or an Educational Health Care Plan (EHC) or because they are a pupil in our ARP.
+However, for a very small number of pupils access to these specialists may be through or an Educational Health Care Plan (EHC) or because they are a pupil in our ARP.

 The class teacher and other staff working with your child ensure that your child receives appropriate teaching and support in order to achieve their learning outcomes.
 The learning plan, strategies and progress will be reviewed termly with parents.
 External agencies and specialists may also review your child’s progress and adapt their approach accordingly.